News

 (Image Credit: AdobeStock/Ralf Geithe)

-Beacon Therapeutics has completed enrollment in its registrational phase 2/3 VISTA trial evaluating laru-zova for the treatment of X-linked retinitis pigmentosa (XLRP).
+Beacon Therapeutics has completed enrollment in its registrational phase 2/3 VISTA trial evaluating laruparetigene zovaparvovec (laru-zova) for the treatment of X-linked retinitis pigmentosa (XLRP).1

-VISTA (NCT04850118) is a randomized, controlled, masked, multi-center study evaluating and comparing 2 dose levels of laru-zova to an untreated control group.
-A single subretinal injection of laru-zova dose 1 or dose 2 will be administered in patients in 2 treatment groups, while patients in the untreated control group will be followed and evaluated, after which they will be evaluated to determine if they are eligible to receive treatment with dose 2 of laru-zova.
-Patients will be evaluated by the improvement in low-luminance visual acuity (LLVA) and mean sensitivity as observed by microperimetry, among other measures of visual function.
+VISTA (NCT04850118) is a randomized, controlled, masked, multicenter study evaluating and comparing 2 dose levels of laru-zova with an untreated control group.2 A single subretinal injection of laru-zova dose 1 or dose 2 will be administered to patients in 2 treatment groups, while patients in the untreated control group will be followed and evaluated, after which they will be evaluated to determine if they are eligible to receive treatment with dose 2 of laru-zova.
+Patients will be evaluated by the improvement in low-luminance visual acuity and mean sensitivity as observed by microperimetry, among other measures of visual function.

-The trial enrolled approximately 75 male patients between ages 12 to 50 with X-linked retinitis pigmentosa caused by RPGR mutations, across sites in North America, the United Kingdom, and Australia.
-Those enrolled will be randomized to a ratio of 1:1:1.
+The trial enrolled approximately 75 male patients aged between 12 and 50 years with XLRP caused by RPGR mutations across sites in North America, the United Kingdom, and Australia.
+Those enrolled will be randomly assigned in a ratio of 1:1:1.

-The company noted that it plans to use the data from the VISTA trial, alongside long-term data from the ongoing Phase 2 DAWN trial and the Phase 1/2 HORIZON and Phase 2 SKYLINE studies, to support regulatory submissions in the United States and Europe.
+The company noted that it plans to use the data from VISTA, alongside long-term data from the ongoing phase 2 DAWN, phase 1/2 HORIZON, and phase 2 SKYLINE studies, to support regulatory submissions in the United States and Europe.

-Lance Baldo, MD, CEO of Beacon Therapeutics, and Daniel Chung, DO, MA, CMO of Beacon Therapeutics, commented on the trial in a press release from the company.
+Lance Baldo, MD, CEO of Beacon Therapeutics, and Daniel Chung, DO, MA, chief medical officer of Beacon Therapeutics, commented on the trial in a press release from the company.

-The company noted it continues to progress its phase 2 DAWN trial, of which the company released 6-month interim safety and efficacy results in May 2025.3 According to the company, laru-zova was generally well-tolerated by all DAWN participants evaluated at 6 months or beyond and initial data showed promising improvements in visual function across several key measures.
+Beacon noted that its phase 2 DAWN trial continues to progress, and the company released 6-month interim safety and efficacy results in May 2025.3 According to the company, laru-zova was generally well tolerated by all DAWN participants evaluated at 6 months or beyond, and initial data showed promising improvements in visual function across several key measures.

 Twelve-month topline data from the VISTA trial are expected in the second half of 2026.